MY STORY

 FOR The LOVE OF STORY

 Where do I begin to tell the story?
-That’s a great song from an old movie, and I’m sure it’s a question we all ask before we begin to share our stories.
+That’s a great song from an old movie, and a question we all ask before we begin to share our stories.
 But rather than give you the standard professional resume or history of my childhood years, let’s cut to the chase with a glimpse of what I’m about and why I care so much about storytelling.

 My literary storytelling adventure began after publishing my children’s book, Nature’s Angels, dedicated to my four grandchildren.
 The story follows a grandparent and child as they wander through nature admiring beauty and wonder in an imaginative way, in hopes to inspire a new generation to connect with nature through exploration and curiosity.